 Low Aromatic Fuel Act Review

-The Department of the Prime Minister and Cabinet is conducting a review of the Low Aromatic Fuel Act 2013.
-Read more information on the review.
+The Department of the Prime Minister and Cabinet has completed a review of the Low Aromatic Fuel Act 2013.

 Petrol sniffing is a form of substance misuse and can cause a number of serious health impacts, including brain damage or death.
 This can have a major effect in Indigenous communities where petrol sniffing is a problem and on the families who live there.